FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: Problem Statement

 The optimality above is with respect to the minimum subsequence of layers that can help achieve the above, to minimize latency while keeping quality unaffected.
 Note that, the optimal subsequence $\mathcal{F}_{OPT}(\mathcal{X})$ need to be obey the same autoregressive computation on previous tokens as given in Equation \ref{eq:autoregressive}.
-Hence, any algorithm that determines the optimal subsequence, need to be compatible with KV cache handling, to avoid the re-computation of values for tokens preceding the current token (which is a drawback with some existing work, especially in the Early Exit literature, that choose computation or layer skipping at token level).
+Hence, any algorithm that determines the optimal subsequence, need to be compatible with KV cache handling, to avoid the re-computation of values for tokens preceding the current token.

-The potential number of subsequences for $m$ layers is $2^m$, hence a brute force approach is not only infeasible, but would also beat the purpose of such a layer selection in the first place: reducing latency and compute.
-In the absence of any known substructure in the behaviour of the latent layers on each input sequence, it is difficult to arrive at such an optimal solution polynomially or with low additional latency or compute, and in fact is likely to be NP-hard.
+The potential number of subsequences for $m$ layers is $2^m$, hence a brute force is infeasible and also beats the purpose of such a layer selection in the first place: reducing latency and compute.
+In the absence of any known substructure in the behaviour of the latent layers on each input sequence, it is difficult to arrive at the optimal solution polynomially or with low additional latency or compute.

 We propose to learn an approximation of the optimal subsequence of layers for any input sequence with low additional latency and minimal training.